kennytilton/kennytilton.github.io/whoishiring/README.md

 Feature requests can be made there as well.
 The source code for this browser is [here](https://github.com/kennytilton/matrix/tree/master/js/matrix/js/examples/WhoIsHiring).

 Some issues I have in mind already:
-* Urgent: store user options so they persist across sessions.
+* Store user options so they persist across sessions.
 * Use routing for options if storing options does not suffice
-* Add a menu for selecting the month (and add more months)
 * Work out reading page or DB directly so we stay current

 Our goal is to make that great resource more accessible and at the same timw introduce the world to the joy of data flow programming.